scenarex/scenarex.ca/_posts/en/2018-04-02-appointment-of-christine.md

 lang: en
 ---

-## Appointment to the position of Strategic Director – Welcome to our team, Christine Joly!

 It is with great pleasure and pride that I officially announce the appointment of Christine Joly as Strategic Director at Scenarex.

 Christine has been working closely with our organization for over a year now, but is now jumping full time in our adventure.